Closed for Christmas Break: Our office will close at 11:30am on Friday, 20 December 2024, and reopen at 8:30am on Monday, 13 January 2025.

 What is a Consent Order?

-A consent order is a legally binding agreement approved by the court to formalise matters related to property settlements, parenting arrangements, or spousal maintenance following separation or divorce.
+A consent order is a legally binding agreement the court approves to formalise matters related to property settlements, parenting arrangements, or spousal maintenance following separation or divorce.

 By agreeing to the terms and conditions of the order outside of litigation, parties can avoid lengthy court battles, reduce costs, and maintain greater control over the outcomes of their disputes.

-A clear understanding of what a consent order is and how it fits into the process of resolving family law disputes can help reduce the stress and uncertainties associated with such proceedings.
+A clear understanding of a consent order and how it fits into the process of resolving family law disputes can help reduce the stress and uncertainties associated with such proceedings.

 AFL - consent order 1